The best early Apple deals for this Amazon Prime Day

 Nothing is off the cards when it comes to Prime Day sales, and that goes for the typically sale-averse tech juggernaut Apple as well.
 Expect to see pretty much every device in the Apple ecosystem on sale, including iPhones, iPads, Apple Watches, AirPods pro earbuds and even AirTags on sale.

-With Apple recently unveiling a new MacBook air and MacBook pro with an M2 chip, set to launch this month and next, we’re now expecting to see some price cuts on the current 2020 MacBook air, with the gold colourway already on sale (£1,117.97, Amazon.co.uk).
+With Apple recently unveiling a new MacBook air and MacBook pro with an M2 chip, set to launch this month and next, we’re now expecting to see some price cuts on the current 2020 MacBook air, too.
 You can read our MacBook pro M2 review if you’re intrigued.

 The big question is, will newer devices like the latest iPhone 13 pro and iPhone SE, the fifth-generation M1 iPad air or even the latest Mac Studio go on sale?
 While we don’t expect the Mac studio to get any discounts, considering Apple has kept that one to itself to sell, we’re expecting the iPhone 13 to get a discount.